pawatsethaput/OpenBank/RBS-OBP-API-Sandbox.md

 You can use this [application](https://rbs-sofi.openbankproject.com) which also uses OAuth to browse your transaction data (use the above username/password).

 ####Questions / Contact?
-* For questions about the hackathon event please see:
+* For questions about the hackathon events please see:

  		http://www.hackmakethebank.com/